nasa/fprime/Svc/Framer/docs/sdd.md

 #### 6.2.1.
 Sending a Telemetry Packet

-The following sequence diagram shows what happens when `chanTlm` sends a telemetry packet to `framer`.
+The following diagram shows what happens when `chanTlm` sends a telemetry packet to `framer`.

 ```mermaid